herecomesfed/mars-rover/README.md

 # Mars Rover Kata

-Simulation of a vehicle on a planet according to the rules of [Mars Rover Kata](https://kata-log.rocks/mars-rover-kata) rules.
+Simulation of a vehicle on a planet according to the rules of [Mars Rover Kata](https://kata-log.rocks/mars-rover-kata).

 ## Table of contents